Point-to-Point Protocol over Ethernet: Time to market: simpler is better

 One problem with creating a completely new protocol to fill these needs was time.
-The equipment was available immediately, as was the service, and a whole new protocol stack (Microsoft at the time was advocating fiber-based atm-cells-to-the-desktop, and L2TP was brewing as well, but was not near completion) would take so long to implement that the window of opportunity might slip by.
-Several decisions were made to simplify implementation and standardization in an effort to deliver a complete solution quickly.
+The equipment was available immediately, as was the service, and developing a whole new protocol stack (Microsoft at the time was advocating fiber-based atm-cells-to-the-desktop, and L2TP was also in development, but not near completion) would take so long to implement that the window of opportunity might slip by.
+Several decisions were made to simplify implementation and standardization in an effort to deliver a complete solution quickly and at a lower cost.

 Reuse existing software stacks

 PPPoE hoped to merge the widespread Ethernet infrastructure with the ubiquitous PPP, allowing vendors to reuse their existing software and deliver products in the very near term.
-Essentially all operating systems at the time had a PPP stack, and the design of PPPoE allowed for a simple shim at the line-encoding stage to convert from PPP to PPPoE.
+Essentially all operating systems at the time had a PPP stack, and the design of PPPoE allowed for a simple wrapper/shim to allow the encapsulation of PPP frames inside Ethernet frames.